lakshankrr2007-debug/The-Earth-Probe-Rover/README.md

-# The-Earth-Probe-Rover
-Myself and my teammates made a Rover using multiple sensors Connected to Raspberry Pi .For Navigation Purpose we used Bluetooth Module with Motor Shield.
-We integrated Soil moisture Sensor , Gas Sensor ,Temperature and Humidity Sensor etc.., with Raspberry-Pi
+This project is a sensor-based rover built using Raspberry Pi for environmental monitoring and remote navigation.
+The rover collects data from multiple sensors and is controlled through a Bluetooth module.

+Technologies:

+Python

+Raspberry Pi

+Bluetooth Module

+Motor Driver Shield

+Soil Moisture Sensor

+Gas Sensor

+Temperature & Humidity Sensor

+Author: Lakshan S
+Amrita Vishwa Vidyapeetham